-- Click AutoFill (in the top toolbar) to fill your cells individually.
+- Click AutoFill (in the top toolbar) to fill your cells automatically.

 Back to the Editor

-You’ll need the Warhol effect.
 Hover over a cell and click the Edit button in the top left corner.
-It seems like you only have access to a couple effects with the Effects tab, but get ready to have your mind blown.
+It seems like you only have access to a few effects with the Effects tab, but get ready to have your mind blown.
 Click Open image in Editor and you’ll be zorped into a magic wormhole that allows you to jump from Collage to the Editor.
-(Note: this is one our favorite Royale features.
+(Note: This is one of our favorite Royale features.
 If you haven’t upgraded yet: consider it.)
 If you don’t have Royale, you’ll hafta create each of your images in the Editor, and then bring them into Collage.

 Now that you’re in the Editor, click the Effects tab and scroll down to Warhol.
-The first color applies to shadows, and the second applies to highlights, so play around, there’s a buncha different directions you can take it.
+The first color applies to shadows, and the second applies to highlights, so play around.
+There’s a buncha different directions you can take.

 After you’ve picked your two colors, click < Back to Collage at the tippy top of the panel.
 Boom!
 One down; the rest to go.
-When you’re done, slap on the Comic Print effect for a Lichtenstein zing.
+When you’re done, slap on the Comic Print effect from the Comic Heroes theme for a Lichtenstein zing.
 Have fun and wait for the museums to call.

-This is a two-part process.
-First you’ll build an image to open as an overlay.
+Achieving this cool silkscreen pop art effect is a two-part process.
+First, you’ll build an image to open as an overlay.
 Then you’ll open that overlay to build your pop art illustration.